mcantelon/fashion-quest/doc/source/introduction.rst

 `ADRIFT`_ is one of the most user friendly of the frameworks.
 It allows games to be created using a GUI.
 It is not, however, extensible, cross-platform, or open source.

 `Inform`_ is one of the most elegant and established of the frameworks.
-It allows games to be developed either in natural language (Inform 7) or a specialize programming langague (Inform 6).
+It allows games to be developed either in natural language (Inform 7) or a specialize programming language (Inform 6).
 It is extensible, cross-platform, open source, and supports automated game testing.

 `TADS`_ is reputedly more powerful than Inform, but has a fairly steep learning curve.